magento/knowledge-base/src/troubleshooting/general/403-errors-when-accessing-site-wide-analysis-tool-on-magento.md

 #### 403 Forbidden response

-If the response is 403, most likely you have Cloudflare bot protection and it is blocking Site-Wide Analysis Tool.
+If the response is 403, you may have Cloudflare bot protection which is blocking Site-Wide Analysis Tool.
 To access the tool, whitelist its IP's:

 * 107.23.33.174
 * 3.225.9.244